-Let's think of someone who is considering buying a car or studying for a master's degree.
+Let's think of someone considering buying a car or studying for a master's degree.
 These are decisions of weight and relevant economic outlay.
-It is likely that this person has received various messages from car brands or universities through mass channels.
-On many occasions, these messages are reinforced by big celebrities such as sports stars or renowned journalists, but the truth is that the purchase decision is rarely based on these advertising impacts alone.
+This person likely received messages from car brands or universities through mass channels.
+These messages are often reinforced by big celebrities such as sports stars or renowned journalists.
+Still, the truth is that the purchase decision is rarely based on these advertising impacts alone.

-The majority of people who want to make a big decision do the research for themselves.
+Most people who want to make a big decision do the research for themselves.
 They might call the dealership, visit the university, or browse the internet in search of opinions from other users or small influencers.
-By doing this they find messages from smaller, yet more credible sources.
+By doing this, they find messages from smaller yet more credible sources.
 A dealership salesperson is considered an expert in the motor world and would offer valuable insight.
 Likewise, the opinions of an internet micro-influencer, who has experienced driving the buyer’s dream vehicle, would be of great help when comparing that model or brand against others.

 On the one hand, the influence of large celebrities is diminishing, while on the other hand, the credibility of a brand holds more merit.
-The last piece of the puzzle, however, is our friends and family.
+However, the last piece of the puzzle is our friends and family.

 Influence can be important within our small circles of acquaintances, which is why credibility gains prominence.
 We rarely question the experience someone has had with a brand, product, or service—especially when we have a close relationship with them.
 If our brother told us that his experience with a master's program was not what he expected, all the knowledge, prestige, and consideration upheld for that university would collapse like a house of cards.
 The same might happen if a friend told us that his new car was giving him problems only two years after buying it or that the post-sales service was not what he expected.

-These are totally subjective opinions and experiences that carry a significant weight in our decision making.
+These are subjective opinions and experiences that carry significant weight in our decision-making.
 That is why we must never forget that an influencer marketing strategy will be incomplete if, beyond celebrities, YouTubers, or TikTokers, we do not take care of each of our client's experiences.
 We never know whose brothers they are.